 4. Swap out the search-term query.
 See the intro paragraph to this comment.

 Most of these tasks are fairly easy but labor-intensive.
 The taxonomy-mapping ones will need some research and perhaps decisions made.
 I'll try to find time in Dec on Jan to begin the process, and will report back with more info.

-#4 Updated by Boone Gorges 12 months ago
+Updated by Boone Gorges about 3 years ago